HICAT Frequently Asked Questions

 We'll send you all the information you need upon enrolment or you can find out more now by clicking the TOTUM logo below

-We are enrolling for courses commencing on Monday 13th November 2023 and Monday 12th February 2024.
+We are enrolling for HICAT online courses commencing on Monday 3rd February and Monday 7th April 2025

-We also have courses planned to commence in April and June 2024 you may ask to join the waiting list for these courses and will be advised when enrolments open...
+We also have further online courses planned to commence Summer/Autumn 2025 you may ask to join the waiting list for these courses and will be advised when enrolments open...